Louis-François Roubiliac: Life

 About the mid-century Roubiliac was employed for a time as a modeller at the Chelsea porcelain factory, a new outlet for sculptors' talent in Britain; its entrepreneur Nicholas Sprimont stood godfather to the sculptor's daughter Sophie, in 1744.
 For a friend like Thomas Hudson he was willing to sculpt figures of Painting and Sculpture to ornament a marble chimneypiece in Hudson's house in Great Queen Street, Lincoln's Inn Fields.
 For his friend William Hogarth he even carved a portrait of Hogarth's dog "Trump"; it was later repeated in Chelsea porcelain and Wedgwood.
 His second wife (a considerable heiress) having recently died, he took a brief tour to Italy towards the end of 1752 in the company of several artists.

 Soon after his death an auction sale of the contents of his studio was held, on 12–15 May 1762, from which Dr Matthew Maty purchased a number of his plaster and terracotta models, which he presented to the newly-founded British Museum.
 Prices were derisory, and when his effects were totalled up, Roubiliac's creditors, J.T.
 Smith said, had to be satisfied with one shilling sixpence in the pound.

-Roubiliac was buried in the church of St Martin-in-the-Fields, where he had been married.
+Roubiliac died penniless on 11 January 1762 in London and was buried in the church of St Martin-in-the-Fields, where he had been married.